Eschenz: History

-A gold cup dating from the early bronze age, 2400–1600 BC, was found in Eschenz in 1916.
+A gold cup dating from the early Bronze Age, 2400–1600 BC, was found in Eschenz in 1916.

 The Roman era Vicus of Tasgetium which developed south of the Rhine Bridge, probably in the 2nd and 3rd Centuries, had its nucleus in Untereschenz.
-The settlement grew into the Kastell auf Burg in Stein am Rhein, which, together with fortifications in Pfyn and Arbon provided the Roman border defenses around Lake Constance.
+The settlement grew into the Kastell auf Burg in Stein am Rhein, which, together with fortifications in Pfyn (Ad Fines) and Arbon (Arbor Felix) provided the Roman border defenses around Lake Constance.

 The modern village of Eschenz is first mentioned in 799 as castrum Exsientiae.
 In 875/76 it was mentioned as Aschinza.
 In 958 Eschenz came to the monastery of Einsiedeln.
 From 1623 until 1798 the governor of the monastery of Einsiedeln held the low court at Castle Freudenfels in Eschenz.